 Reclamation and environmental protection are a major component of all mineral exploration and mine development activities in British Columbia.
 Since 1969, mining companies have been required by law to reclaim all lands disturbed by mining.
 B.C. was one of the first jurisdictions in Canada to enact mine reclamation legislation, and the first to extend this policy to exploration sites.
-Reclamation and environmental protection are the responsibility of each mining company.

 Prior to starting any work, mining companies are required to obtain a permit approving the mine plan, the program for protection of the land and watercourses, and the reclamation program.
 Mining companies must also place a security deposit with the province to ensure that the reclamation obligations are completed.